-Recently exploding into the Visual Arts scene his unique body of work have now been sold to collectors around the world.
+Recently exploding into the visual arts scene The Space Cowboy’s unique work’s going to collectors around the world.
 “I paint with bold emotion and a high-speed wet overloaded brush style, using gravity to drain the image.
 My art presents a monochrome duality to express a balance between life and living and death and dying with a daring glint.”
 With 20million+ YouTube hits and fans around the world The Space Cowboy undoubtedly leaves a lasting impression.
 The primary objective of his extreme performance and edgy visual art is to inspire people to push their boundaries and challenge ‘the norm’ with the message ‘What the mind can conceive the body can achieve’.

 Electrifying colors vibrate off the canvas infused with an undeniably vivacious energy.
 This is the work of the Space Cowboy.
 Bold gestural brushstrokes and splashes of acrylic paint are met with sharp angular lines, the glaze of oil sticks, and diffused fields of spray paints.
 With his hand, he uses these mediums to synthesize the figurative and abstract into one cohesive re-imagining of what he observes in the everyday.
 The dark and expressive nature of the early modern artists like Vincent Van Gogh and Francis Bacon are combined with the intense fast applications of paint channeling the great Abstract Expressionists like Jackson Pollock evoking the Space Cowboy’s background as a performer.
 These all meld together with hints of inspiration taken from Jean-Michel Basquiat, Salvador Dalí, Pablo Picasso, Cy Twombly, Banksy, and more.